ROS-UWI-Sentry/human_detection/README.md

 The launch file starts the run_script.sh bash script.
 In this script webcamDebounceFrames specifies the amount of frames needed to have a human present in it sequentially before the detector publishes that a human is present.
 This helps for removing fase positives.

-For running headlessly we had to edit the code:
+For running headlessly we had to edit the code, view_img = True:

 ```
     # Set Dataloader